skip to content

 Admin Contact:

-You are additionally advised that two thirds of the Part III course involves attending, and being examined in, courses given in Part III of the Mathematical Tripos and should be aware that the normal level expected of mathematicians taking Part III is a First or a good Upper Second in Part II Mathematics.
+Students are additionally advised that two thirds of the Part III course involves attending, and being examined in, courses given in Part III of the Mathematical Tripos and should be aware that the normal level expected of mathematicians taking Part III is a First or a good Upper Second in Part II Mathematics.
 Students from Part II Mathematics will be considered on a case-by-case basis because it is required that they should have demonstrated a good grasp of at least three appropriate applied mathematics courses in the examination.

 Chemistry